 - Basic Walker: The traditional walker doesn’t come with wheels but it’s available in so many formats including models for overweight seniors.

 - Rollators: This has a three/four-wheeled frame, handlebars, and a restful seat so your aged colleague can take a rest in the middle of the journey.
 Rollators also come with hand breaks for extra safety and are absolutely popular.
 Some rollators are even outfitted with useful accessories such as shopping baskets and numerous hooks for carrying essentials like walking canes and umbrellas.
+A rollator is the best walker for elderly.

 - Knee walkers: These are close rollator cousins and allow the senior to rest his/her bad knee on a well-padded cushion while driving it forward with the stronger leg.
 These are recommended for elders recovering from leg surgeries or related injuries.